 - Having a consistent tenant screening process.
 Use the same qualifying process for all tenants on your screen.

-- Create proper rental ads.
+- Create proper real estate rental ads.
 Some statements can come across as discriminatory, so focus on the property's amenities and rental policies rather than what tenants you’re looking to rent to.

 - Have objective qualifying standards.
 The only grounds for rejecting an applicant should be based on their failure to pass the qualifying criteria.
 Such criteria may include income level, credit rating, and rental background.

-- Try to accommodate the needs of disabled tenants.
-This means you must make reasonable accommodations to rules, policies, practices, or services to afford disabled tenants equal opportunity to enjoy their rented premises.
+- Try to accommodate the needs of tenants with a disability.
+This means you must make reasonable accommodations to rules, policies, practices, or services to afford tenants with a disability equal opportunity to enjoy their rented premises.
 Examples of reasonable accommodations include allowing a live-in aide or a service animal when there is a “No Pet” policy.

 - Document everything.
 Have a difficult tenant?
 If so, make sure you write down a report whenever you have an issue with your tenant.